ARM-software/armnn/delegate/BuildGuideNative.md

 ```

-# Build the Delegate together with ArmNN
+# Build the Delegate together with Arm NN

-In the introduction it was mentioned that there is a way to integrate the delegate build into ArmNN.
+In the introduction it was mentioned that there is a way to integrate the delegate build into Arm NN.
 This is
 pretty straight forward.
 The cmake arguments that were previously used for the delegate have to be added
-to the ArmNN cmake arguments.
+to the Arm NN cmake arguments.
 Also another argument `BUILD_ARMNN_TFLITE_DELEGATE` needs to be added to
-instruct ArmNN to build the delegate as well.
-The new commands to build ArmNN are as follows:
+instruct Arm NN to build the delegate as well.
+The new commands to build Arm NN are as follows:
 ```bash
 cd $BASEDIR
 git clone "https://review.mlplatform.org/ml/armnn"